 CREATING MENTALLY HEALTHY WORKPLACES IN CIVIL CONSTRUCTION

-Yesterday, Thursday 25th March 2021, CCF Victoria hosted our first Positive Plans – Positive Futures Mental Health & Wellbeing Summit, at Caulfield Racecourse, Melbourne.
+On Thursday 25th March 2021, CCF Victoria hosted our first Positive Plans – Positive Futures Mental Health & Wellbeing Summit, at Caulfield Racecourse, Melbourne.

-“We have cultural heritage plans, energy efficiency plans and COVID-safe plans but we think it is time construction businesses to have a mental health action plan,” says John Kilgour.
-“We need to make a pledge to make mental health and wellbeing a priority in the workplace.
 The importance of taking a prevention led approach and creating and sustaining mentally healthy workplaces is an increasing point of focus for businesses in a multitude of sectors across Australia.

 The construction industry is one of those sectors where there is an opportunity and need for change in the way projects are procured, planned and delivered.
 Recognising the importance of directly addressing these issues, CCF Victoria is taking the initiative to support owners and managers in the civil construction industry to create mentally healthy workplaces by assisting them to develop mental health action plans for businesses that can be used as demonstration of their capability when they tender for projects.

 These action plans are the first of their kind in the construction industry and they are being co-designed with input from all parts of the construction industry.”

 CCF Victoria would like to thank the following Guest Speakers:

 - Jo Stanley – Event Host – TV and Radio host, writer, podcaster, comedian, MC and keynote speaker, executive life coach, content creator.

 Julie Nielsen, Executive Director Health and Safety – WorkSafe